 The response to the debate was overwhelmingly positive.
 The debate generated hundreds of news mentions about the College during the month of September, and according to KTVU, the lead media sponsor of the debate the San Francisco Chronicle and KQED were co-sponsors more than 580,000 households in California watched the event, which was seen in all 11 broadcast TV markets in California, including Los Angeles, Sacramento and San Diego.
 The one-hour broadcast was carried nationally on C-SPAN TV and Radio and received statewide coverage on California Public Radio stations, including locally on KQED.
 Within a week of the debate, approximately 225 original news stories were generated about the event (the number doubles when factoring in duplicates of the stories) and these included notable mentions in national outlets such as the New York Times, Wall Street Journal, MSNBC and the CBS Morning News.

 A variety of print and broadcast news stories about the debate also featured analysis on issues by Saint Marys faculty experts and perspectives from students about politics, the economy and financial aid for education.
 As a result of the debate, stronger connections between Bay Area newsrooms have been established.

-Due to the success of this project, Saint Marys is submitted a proposal to host a 2012 Presidential Debate.
-We are currently one of the top twelve contenders for the honor, and will hear from the committee in November of 2011.
+Due to the success of this project, Saint Marys submitted a proposal to host a 2012 Presidential Debate, and made it to the list of the top 12 institutions considered by the Commission on Presidential Debates.